eramdam/BetterTweetDeck/docs/extend/filters.md

 So, in the function of your custom filter, you need to return `false` (or `t.positive` as an alternative) if something matches your filter.
 If your filter returns `true` it's assumed that this tweet doesn't match the current filter and is shown.

+Due to the nature of filters (being applied to all visible objects in TweetDeck) it is recommended to keep filter functions as simple as possible, since they are run several times a second and are, as mentioned above, responsible for even showing posts in your timelines.

+As a general rule of thumb: If everything disappears, there's something wrong with your filter.

 ## Steps

 * You can find the advanced mute engine in `src/js/util/ame.js`